MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AboutDesktop.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: Microsoft Advertising Editor lets you manage your campaigns offline, using an intuitive and simple computer application.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # About Microsoft Advertising Editor

 Save time and improve the performance of your search marketing campaigns.
-When you download Microsoft Advertising Editor for Mac or Windows, you'll get an intuitive and simple computer application that streamlines your Search campaign management — online or offline.
+When you download Microsoft Advertising Editor for Mac or Windows, you'll get an intuitive and simple computer application that streamlines your Search campaign management â€” online or offline.

 ## Why use Microsoft Advertising Editor?